This post was originally published in 2017 and was updated in May 2020.

-I honestly have never heard of Nicaragua until I was in Central America.
+I honestly have never heard of Nicaragua until I travelled in Central America.
 I had no idea about its culture, history, and its food.
 Travelling overland in Central America gave us a chance to explore areas that some people may overlook.

 We travelled in Nicaragua for over a month and discovered its natural wonders, colonial cities and charming islands and tasted some of its delicious cuisine.
 While most of Central American food beyond Mexico has been disappointing (more rice and beans, anyone?), Nicaraguan food was an exception.
 The mixed influences of Creole (Caribbean), Spanish and indigenous flavours made Nicaraguan food unique.